picrin-scheme/picrin/contrib/50.big-number/README.md

 - `bigint->number` : Converts the argument to a double.
 - `bigint->string` : Converts the argument to a string.
 The second argument (radix) is optional.
 - `bigint-underlying` : Returns the underlying vector of the given bigint.
+- `bigint-pow` : Returns the power a<sup>b</sup>.
+This uses the standard exponentiation-by-squaring technique.

 Every pure operation other than `make-bigint` accepts either integers or bigints.
 The first argument of in-place operations must be a bigint.